linibou/django-voice/README.rst

 'pip' will automatically download and install dependencies required for django-voice.
 Next step is activating helper applications to run.

 * Activate django's comment system. (https://docs.djangoproject.com/en/dev/ref/contrib/comments/)
-* Add django-gravatar (optional) and qhonuskan-votes to your INSTALLED_APPS in settings file.
+* Add django-gravatar (optional) and django-voting (required) to your INSTALLED_APPS in settings file.
 * Add comments and django-voice to your url configration.
 * Create at least one Type and Status either through the admin or fixtures.